site search by freefind |

 3. (Government, Politics & Diplomacy) (in Leninist theory) a transitional stage after the proletarian revolution in the development of a society from capitalism to communism: characterized by the distribution of income according to work rather than need.

 The above Scripture has many aspects of socialism.
 Everyone sold their possessions and shared.
-However, there are some differences.
+However, there are some vital differences.
 This was completely voluntary.
 Even Ananias and Sapphira [Acts 5] were not condemned for holding back some of their income.
 Their sin was that they lied about it.
 Also, the civil government [Rome] and the religious government [Jewish leaders] had nothing to do with it.
 It was the voluntary response of the people.
 It was a love gift.
 If it had been required as a social mandate, it would have become theft.

-Those of you who have taken the Feed Yourself course know the importance of context.
-What was happening?
+Those of you who have taken the "Feed Yourself" course are familiar with the importance of context.
+What was happening in this historical story?
 Why did these early Christians act in this way?
-Was Christian socialism normal or exceptional?
+Was this form of "Christian socialism" normal or exceptional?

 Another motivating factor was the knowledge of the coming destruction of Israel and Jerusalem.
 Jesus and others had warned it would happen in their generation - as it did.
 They knew that soon all their property holdings in the land of Israel would be worthless.
 They took advantage of that knowledge to sell their property and voluntarily gave the money to help their needy brothers and sisters.